 For a gourmet hike

-In Petite Nation, local farms are bursting with freshness infall.
-It's the perfect time to stock up on squash,fall vegetables, apples, and other treasures from the earth.
+In Petite Nation, local farms are bursting with fresh produce infall.
+It’s the perfect time to stock up on squash,fall vegetables, apples, and other treasures of the earth.

-La La Récolte Farm grows an abundance of organic vegetables and herbs, chosen for their flavor, color, and freshness.
-Each harvest is offered exclusively through local distribution channels, with care, passion, and respect for living things.
+The Ferme La Récolte grows an abundance of organic vegetables and herbs, selected for their flavor, color, and freshness.
+Each harvest is sold exclusively through local channels, with care, passion, and respect for nature.

 From La Ferme Saint-Houblon young and old are invited to get lost (and found!) in a corn maze, or to pick their own pumpkin for Halloween.
 Activities that combine simple pleasures, farming traditions and memorable family moments.